vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 }
 ```

 You can omit the `.md` extension, and paths ending with `/` are inferred as `*/README.md`.
 The text for the link is automatically inferred (either from the first header in the page or explicit title in `YAML front matter`).
-If you wish to explicitly specify the link text, use an Array in form of `[link, text]`.
+To explicitly specify the link text, use an array in form of `[link, text]`.

 ### Nested Header Links